jyuenger/Tierwriter/README.md

 - ***Recommended***: 70 [1u Amoeba PCBs](https://keeb.io/products/amoeba-single-switch-pcbs), ([Ameoba wiring instructions here](https://github.com/mtl/keyboard-pcbs/blob/master/svg/instructions.svg)).
 These will work with MX or Alps switches.
 The build guide assumes you're using these
 - Five decorative 1.5-3mm thick acrylic top plates, one for each row (AI files for lasercutting in the Plates/Tops folder; will fit MX or Alps build)
-- 1.5-3mm thick acrylic base plate (AI file for lasercutting in the Plates/Bottom Plate folder)
+- 3mm thick base plate for mounting a Pi 4 (AI file for lasercutting in the Plates/Bottom Plate folder)
-- PLA rear wall (STL file for 3D printing in the STLs folder)
-- Outer shell (based upon [a design](https://cults3d.com/en/3d-model/gadget/mini-typewriter-phone-stand) by fresnelTHz) (STL file for 3D pringing in the STLs folder).
-Note that if you choose to use the outer shell, you must omit the base plate and rear wall to fit.

-You'll have a couple leftover switches, diodes, and Amoebas; the 70 count factors in spares.
+You'll have a few leftover switches, diodes, and Amoebas; the 70 count factors in spares.

 # Provisional Build Guide